 Yes!
 Upon launching TV, you will see a section entitled Up Next, which shows all the content you are currently watching.
 You select the content you want, and Apple TV starts playing it immediately and even launches the app needed to do so.

-For example, if you've been watching Game of Thrones on the HBO Now app, you can launch TV and select the episode you're currently watching.
-Your Apple TV will then launch HBO Now and immediately start playback from where you left off.
+For example, if you've been watching your favorite series on the Hulu app, you can launch TV and select the episode you're currently watching.
+Your Apple TV will then launch Hulu and immediately start playback from where you left off.